Bogdan-Lyashenko/Data-layer-for-UI/README.md

 * Postponed API call.
 A parent should trigger call when it's known that call is configured properly for exact case.
 * API call method (like 'getUserById') should contain 'current call parameters' state.
 This will make possible to change configuration at any moments of time.
 * API call method should provide interfaces to modify parameters state or add pre/post interceptors for call.
-* An abstractions level of models and services should be added
+* An abstractions layer of models and services should be added

 Alright, let's check the code can looks like
 ```javascript